cloudfoundry-attic/grootfs-release/README.md

 ## Deploying with Diego / Cloud Foundry

-_Disclaimer: not all of the properties mentioned below exist yet, but work is in flight to implement them.
-If you think you want to deploy this in the meantime, chat to someone in the #grootfs Slack channel about whether that's really a good idea!_

 Given an existing Diego / CF deployment, take the following steps to add grootfs-release to the cells in your Diego deployment: